Baylex/Cryptocurrencies/README.md

 # Cryptocurrencies
-UT McCombs Data Boot Camp: Module 18: Unsupervised Machine Learning and Cryptocurrencies
+Unsupervised Machine Learning and Cryptocurrencies

 ## Purpose:
 A client asked for a list of tradable cryptocurrencies and wants to be able to pick them from a classification system.